DataDog/hiring-engineers/answers.md

 ```

 ***Change your check's collection interval so that it only submits the metric once every 45 seconds.***

 See answer to the bonus question

 ***Bonus: Question Can you change the collection interval without modifying the Python check file you created?***

-Yes, we can modify the my_metric.yaml file that in /etc/dd-agent/conf.d
+Yes, we can modify the my_metric.yaml file in /etc/dd-agent/conf.d

 ```
 init_config: